kassick/dotdot/README.md

 This is an iteration over a previous solution that became annoying to maintain.
-As I still wanted the same overall behaviour -- create links in my home pointing to my dotfiles repo -- so I decided to create a new tool with the desired behaviour instead of migrate my setup to chezmoi or something else.
+As I still wanted the same overall behaviour -- create links in my home pointing to my dotfiles repo -- I decided to create a new tool with the desired behaviour instead of migrate my setup to chezmoi or something else.

 BTW, check [this link](https://dotfiles.github.io/utilities/) for a